13. The Arrow function in JavaScript

 Shorter Syntax: Arrow functions provide a shorter and cleaner syntax, which is beneficial for writing concise code, especially in array manipulations and functional programming.

-let numbers = [1, 2, 3, 4]; let doubled = numbers.map(n => n * 2); console.log(doubled); // Output: [2, 4, 6, 8]
+let numbers = [1, 2, 3, 4]; let doubled = numbers.map(n => n * 2); console.log(doubled); // Output: [2, 4, 6, 8] -

 Lexical

-context needs to be preserved, such as in event handlers or within methods that use callbacks.let person = { name: "Alice", hobbies: ["reading", "biking"], printHobbies: function() { this.hobbies.forEach(hobby => { console.log(this.name + " likes " + hobby); }); } }; person.printHobbies(); // Output: // Alice likes reading // Alice likes biking
+this: They are useful in situations where thethiscontext needs to be preserved, such as in event handlers or within methods that use callbacks.let person = { name: "Alice", hobbies: ["reading", "biking"], printHobbies: function() { this.hobbies.forEach(hobby => { console.log(this.name + " likes " + hobby); }); } }; person.printHobbies(); // Output: // Alice likes reading // Alice likes biking

-In summary, arrow functions offer a more concise syntax and solve specific issues related to this
+In summary, arrow functions offer a more concise syntax and solve specific issues related to this binding, making them a powerful tool for modern JavaScript development.

 However, it’s important to understand their limitations and differences from traditional functions to use them effectively.